EdDataScienceEES/tutorial-sroles1/docs/index.md

-First, __download the Github repository locally__ so that you can access the data sets and starter script required for this tutorial <a href="https://github.com/EdDataScienceEES/tutorial-sroles1.git" target="_blank">__here__</a>.
+First, __download the Github repository locally__ so that you can access the data sets and starter scripts as required for this tutorial <a href="https://github.com/EdDataScienceEES/tutorial-sroles1.git" target="_blank">__here__</a>.
 Click on Clone/Download Zip, download the files and unzip them.
-The script for this tutorial is called X and the data frames 2020_ap_exit_polls_combined_2.xlsx, us_agri.csv and 2015_State_Top10Report_wTotalThefts.xlsx are in the data folder.
+The script for this tutorial is called starter_script.R in the scripts folder and the data frames 2020_ap_exit_polls_combined_2.xlsx, us_agri.csv and 2015_State_Top10Report_wTotalThefts.xlsx are in the data folder.
+Use starter_script_complete.R if you want to follow along without entering the code yourself.

 <a name="catagoricalvariables"></a>